Laande/FFBot/README.md

 # Commands

-* !disabletype > Ignores the bubble that appears when typing
+* !disabletype > Enable/Disable the bubble that appears when typing

-* !capture > Enablee/disable Capture the x / y location of where you walk
+* !capture > Enable/Disable Capture the x / y location of where you walk

-* !specific > Enable/Disable the specific use for a certain ffbot location
+* !specific > Enable/Disable specific use for a specific location to walk

 * !ffbot > Enable/Disable the FallingFurni Bot